ta0kira/wrapping-editor/README.md

 - Customizable line-wrapping policies, to include special line rendering.
 - Efficient editing operations for long documents.

-Here are a few things that could be improved:

-- No independent scrolling of the viewport.
-- No support for special actions like `Home` and `End`.

 If you have any problems using this library, or if you would like to see new features, please see the [issues page][issues].